Certificate of Infant, Childhood & Adolescent Nutrition

 “The course content was appropriate for the time given so I didn’t feel pressured to study all the time – I have a young baby”.
 Kate, Lane Cove NSW

-The Certificate of Infant, Childhood and Adolescent nutrition combines a unique blend of scientific research and practical ideas to give health and education professionals, parents and carers confidence in guiding and encouraging healthy eating patterns throughout infancy, childhood and adolescence.
-The course can also be used as recognition of prior learning (RPL) for further study in community and population health and childcare qualifications.
+The Certificate of Infant, Childhood and Adolescent Nutrition course combines a unique blend of scientific research and practical ideas to give health and education professionals, parents and carers confidence in guiding and encouraging healthy eating patterns throughout infancy, childhood and adolescence.
+This nutrition course can also be used as recognition of prior learning (RPL) for further study in community and population health and childcare qualifications.